IliaLarchenko/Interviewer/README.md

 ### Running Locally (alternative)

-Set up a Python environment and install dependencies to run the application locally:
+If you don't want to use Docker just set up a Python environment and install dependencies to run the application locally:

 ```bash
 python -m venv venv